skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile/Week4.md

 __Low team morale__
 * If team members seem grumpy or irritated, there may be underlying team dynamics issues.
 Other signs of team dynamics and culture issues include lots of team conflict and low team conflict.

+### Soulutions to dynamic and cultual issues
+* Run a team brainstorm session
+* Change up the workflows
+* Take a training class together